235u/proposals/SpeechToText/README.md

 > There will be a bonus provided for early delivery and exceptional work.

 What bonus?
 What does "early delivery" mean to you (having a vague time frame of around two weeks)?
-Can you diffentiate between "exceptional" and ordinary work?
+Can you differentiate between "exceptional" and ordinary work?
 (Do you have the asked skills yourself?)

 ### What past project or job have you had that is most like this one and why?